calebephrem/unique-custom-id/README.md

 Returns a full object instead of just the generated ID string.

-If `verbose` is `true`, UCID will return an object containing the generated id and other options that were passed in.
+If `verbose` is `true`, UCID will return an object containing the generated ID and other options that were passed in.

 This is especially useful for logging, debugging, testing, or introspection.
 Default: `false`